 A medical review on the health effects of nicotine published in the British Journal of Addiction reports that its use may reduce the risk of Parkinson’s disease, Alzheimer's disease and sleep apnea.

-The above review mentions that these benefits are seen when nicotine is isolated (as in Zyns) and not when it is used in tobacco products.
+The above-linked review mentions that these benefits are reported when nicotine is isolated (as in Zyns), and not when it is used in tobacco products.

 The same review reports that nicotine use can increase the risk of heartburn and peptic ulcer disease.